laravel/laravel/upgrade.md

 - If you are overriding `missingMethod` in your controllers, add $method as the first parameter.
 - Password reminder system tweaked for greater developer freedom.
 Inspect stub controller by running `auth:reminders-controller` Artisan command.
 - Update `reminders.php` language file.
+- If you are using http hosts to set the $env variable in bootstrap/start.php, these should be changed to machine names (as returned by PHP's gethostname() function).